rfo909/CFT/README.md

 CFT is dynamically typed.
 Variables are not declared, just used, such as the "parts" variable above.
 The arrow "->" followed by identifier "part" is the "for-each" of CFT, with "part" as loop variable.

+Note that loop variables (the name after the -> arrow) can not be assigned other values inside the loop.

 ## Functionality